elasticio/api-docs/source/includes/_auth-secrets.md

 }
 ```

-This resource allows you to manually refresh the Auth-secret if it supports this operation.
+This resource allows you to manually refresh the Auth Secret if it supports this operation.

 ### HTTP Request